How to Build a Marketplace Platform: Architecture and Trade-offs

 Listings are the primary supply-side entity.
 They need to be structured enough for search and filtering but flexible enough to accommodate the range of things being listed.
 The data model for a listing — what fields are required, what are optional, what vary by category — is one of the first design decisions to get right.

 Search and discovery is where most early-stage marketplaces underinvest.
 PostgreSQL full-text search is sufficient for a small catalogue; it becomes a bottleneck as listing volume grows and as filtering requirements increase.
+The enterprise web application architecture guide covers scalable search architecture patterns in detail.
 Building with Algolia or Typesense from the start is modest additional complexity with significant long-term benefit.

 The discovery layer also includes: category navigation, filtering, sorting, and (eventually) algorithmic recommendation.
 For an MVP, focus on search and category navigation.
 Algorithmic recommendation is a post-validation feature.